vidhinileshpatel/Labs/lab4/README.md

 The most popular way of bending a browser to our will is a library called Selenium.
-Selenium is an open source automation framework that is widely used for Quality Assurance and less widely, but equally as successfully used for data scraping.
+Selenium is an open source automation framework that is widely used for Quality Assurance and less widely, but equally as successfully, used for data scraping.

 Selenium ships with a number of browsers than can be used including Chrome and Firefox, but we want to use Tor.